-Here Saint Augustine, in a excerpt from his City of God (Lib 10, 6: CCL 47, 178-179), reflects on the nature of a true sacrifice pleasing to God as taught by Paul in Romans 12.
-Works of mercy and acts of compassion qualify, but the greatest and most perfect sacrifice is that of the Whole Body of Christ, head and members (Totus Christus), which is offered to God the Father in every Mass or Eucharistic Sacrifice of the altar.
+Here Saint Augustine reflects on the nature of a true sacrifice pleasing to God as taught by Paul in Romans 12.
+Works of mercy and acts of compassion qualify, but the greatest and most perfect sacrifice is that of the Whole Body of Christ, head and members (Totus Christus), which is offered to God the Father in the sacrament of the altar, the Eucharist.

 A true sacrifice is anything that we do with the aim of being united to God in holy fellowship – anything that is that is directed towards that supreme good and end in which alone we can be truly blessed.
 It follows that even an act of compassion towards men is not a sacrifice, if it is not done for the sake of God.